 Mission Hills is the Neighborhood of his Private Home

-Mahomes helped the Kansas City Chiefs win Super Bowl LIV in 2020 – it’s first Super Bowl win in 50 years.
+Mahomes helped the Kansas City Chiefs win Super Bowl LIV in 2020 – its first Super Bowl win in 50 years.
 By doing so Mahomes became a legend and a hero with the stats to back his stardom.

 He is the only quarterback in history to throw for over 5,000 yards in a season in both college and the NFL.
 He, along with Peyton Manning, are the only players in NFL history to throw 50 touchdown passes and 5,000 yards in a single season.
 Following his Super Bowl win, the Chiefs signed Mahomes on for another 10-years in a deal said to be valued at $503 million.

 Fun Food Fact: Order the sandwich Patrick loves by dropping by a Waldo restaurant called The Well.
-The sandwich contains fried Mac n Cheese, grilled Ribeye, Swiss Cheese, house made jumbo Tater Tot, Onion Rings, Sriracha Sauce.
+The sandwich contains fried Mac n Cheese, Grilled Ribeye, Swiss Cheese, house-made jumbo Tater Tot, Onion Rings, Sriracha Sauce.

-Baseball Player with the Kansas City Monarchs
+Buck O’Neill Baseball of the Kansas City Monarchs

 1616 E 18th St.